 The kids kept asking him to make them again.
 Whenever he would go in the kitchen and bring out a mixing bowl they would ask excitedly, “Are you making collapsidies?!?”

 Just yesterday I had given Tay one of my Peanut Butter Cup Cookies and she was ready to eat it and everything.
 She saw the collapsidies and asked for one.

 “You can’t have both,” I told her flatly.

 “Ok,” she replied, pushing the peanut butter option away and making room for one of her beloved collapsidies.

 These may not be Santa’s favorite (yet) or save your oven from being overworked but this cookie belongs here at Christmas Week.
 Christmas is about giving and caring, you know the sentimental stuff.
 Making memories and celebrating the comforting things like a fresh cut Christmas tree, watching Christmas Vacation a bajillion times and squeezing in time to make gingerbread houses.
 These cookies are one of our family comfort recipes and someone very special to us.

 My other half can be going on very little sleep trying to help keep me sane and help with everything that must be done.
 But if someone hints for collapsidies, he is in the kitchen sifting flour and scooping out Nutella.
 He makes them when I have a craving for cookies or when one of the kiddos needs a little morale boost.
 This is one of his comfort recipes that we have grown to love.

 He has made these for us more times than I can count.
 I want to give him a big huge thank you for baking these for us to help celebrate Christmas Week!
 Even with a long work week, he was happy to share these with you and I.

 He and I have really loved seeing the things that my fellow Christmas Week bloggers have made!
-Do take a moment and check it out.
-I’m really proud to be a part of such a great group of people.
+Here are some inspiring holiday baking (and perhaps no bake) recipes:

 - Ginger Bears by Cravings of a Lunatic